new go programmers don't know or confused fundamental go build command does.

 this q&a in spirit of knowledge sharing / documenting.

-command depends on whether run "normal" package or special "main"
+what go command depends on whether run "normal" package or special "main" package.

 for packages

-builds command , leaves result in current working directory.go install
+go buildbuilds command , leaves result in current working directory.go installbuilds command in temporary directory moves$gopath/bin.

 for start, read official how write go code page.